caseyfee/WeatherWizard/README.md

 ## Credits

-Big thanks to my fellow students, MDN documentation, and YouTubers.
+Big thanks to my fellow students, MDN documentation, my tutor, and a most helpful MVP BCS helper this week - you know who you are!